mericsson/arkiv/README.md

 arkiv (Swedish for archive, pronounced "arkeev") is a Google Apps Script native tool to reduce emails in the inbox.

 arkiv works by maintaining an allow-list of email addresses.
 This is initially populated after initial installation by looking through your most recent 200 sent emails.
 Additionally, arkiv will always look for emails with the `arkiv-allow` label -- appending the senders to the allowlist.
-Emails received from email addresses that are not in the allow-list of email addresses are removed from the Gmail Inbox and given the label `arkiv`.
+Emails received from email addresses that are not in the allow-list of email addresses are removed from the Gmail Inbox and given the label `arkiv-archive`.

 arkiv runs as a Time-based Google Apps Scripts Trigger.